Qabat/n2frog/README.md

-# SHG FROG software for measuring n2 with bootstrap FROG error
+# SHG FROG software for measuring nonlinear refractive index

 This program when finished is supposed to get measured SHG FROG spectrogram as input and give n2 and n2 error as output.